 Dental restoration treatments allow Dr. McGinty and Dr. Dickerson to restore or replace missing pieces of a patient’s tooth structure or restore missing teeth.
 Patients can lose pieces of their tooth structure due to deterioration of previously restored teeth, decay, or from a tooth fracture.
 Dr. McGinty and Dr. Dickerson offer a variety of dental restoration treatments designed to help improve a patient’s smile.

 Literally translated, biomimetic dentistry means to copy what’s life-like.
 When it comes to providing the most successful properties for maintaining the natural health of teeth, nothing can compete with nature.
 When repairing broken, damaged, and decayed teeth, the goal of biomimetic dentistry is to restore teeth to their original aesthetic, function, and strength.

-Biomimetic dentistry focus on returning dental tissues such as enamel and dentin back to full health through a hard tissue bond, which allows the stresses associated with daily use to pass through the tooth and return the damage structure of the tooth back to health.
+Biomimetic dentistry focus on returning dental tissues such as enamel and dentin back to full health through a hard tissue bond, which allows the stresses associated with daily use to pass through the tooth and return the damaged structure of the tooth back to health.
 Biomimetic restoration differs from many of the commonly used restorative approaches found in dentistry today.
 Biomimetic restorations include stress-reduced composite restorations and porcelain and composite inlays and onlays that help to repair the biomechanics of damaged teeth.

 Safe removal of mercury fillings

 Amalgam fillings that contain trace levels of mercury can represent a danger to patients’ health.
 Our mercury free dentists at McGinty Dental Group understand the risks associated with excess exposure to mercury during the removal of amalgam fillings, and use a variety of methods designed to dramatically reduce and eliminate patient exposure during removal.

-At the McGinty Dental Group, we offer mercury free porcelain composite fillings that blend seamless with a patient’s smile.
+At the McGinty Dental Group, we offer mercury free porcelain composite fillings that blend seamlessly with a patient’s smile.
 Unlike amalgam – or metal – fillings that can threaten the long-term stability of a patient’s tooth, porcelain composite fillings require the removal of less underlying tooth structure, providing better stability and support.
 Composite fillings can be used to repair teeth affected by fractures, cracks, and decay to restore a patient’s smile back to health.